Here’s what you need to know to adopt a dog.

 The whole family will be excited to receive your new family member.
 No one more so than the dog!
 In the first few hours and days your new dog will likely want to wander the house and sniff around, checking out their new environs.
 Keep an eye on them, as you may discover that areas of your home aren’t entirely safe.
 Electrical cords and breakable objects, for example, may need to be moved.

 Make sure your dog has a place of their own to sleep, and you’re on your way!
-Now is a great time to start training your dog as well.

 More on Bringing a Dog Home